flow-php/flow/README.md

 ## Description

-Flow is a most advanced and flexible PHP, data processing library that is designed according to Filters & Pipes architecture.
+Flow is a most advanced and flexible PHP, data processing library.

 Except typical ETL use cases (Extract, Transform, Load), Flow can be also used for memory-safe data analysis.